 The researchers found no differences in respect of the outcome variables between the 3 tests measured and therefore they analysed the data for the tests altogether.
 They found that hip abduction strength was not associated with any of the measurements taken.

 The researchers concluded that athletic females with greater hip external rotator strength are able to control the lower body movement during unanticipated single-leg landing and cutting tasks.
 However, they found that hip abductor strength was not associated with any beneficial movement pattern.

-The study was an acute biomechanical analysis and therefore cannot provide inform whether changing hip external rotator strength is likely to alter movement patterns, nor whether such alterations are likely to lead to altered injury risk.
+The study was an acute biomechanical analysis and therefore cannot provide information on whether changing hip external rotator strength is likely to alter movement patterns, nor whether such alterations are likely to lead to altered injury risk.